WUSTL-Biol4220/home/labs/lab_09B.md

 If done correctly, you should be able to `import word` and call `word.mutate('elephant')` within a Python shell, which might return `'phleetna'` as a randomly shuffled string.
 Or the module could be called as a Unix script from the command line with `$ ./word.py elephant`, which might return `'taelephn'` as another randomly shuffled string.

 **Problem 2.**
 Write a module file called `seq.py`.
 The code will be able to launch alignment software using `os.popen` and extract some basic information from the resultant alignment.
 This code will define two functions.
 The first function will be called `align(filename)`, which will issue a system call to align the fasta file (`filename`) using an alignment program of your choice (e.g. Muscle).
-The second function will be called `site(i)` which returns a dictionary for the characters found at site-index `i` in the alignment.
+The second function will be called `site(filename, i)` which returns a dictionary for the characters found at site-index `i` in the alignment stored in `filename`.
+The returned dictionary will have the sequence name as the key, and the character for the site-index `i` as the value.

 For example, if the fasta file `test.fasta` contained
 ```